nl253/Notes/Software-Engineering/System-Design/System-Modelling/system-modelling.md

 - generating an associated output
 - useful during analysing requirements as they can be used to show an end-to-end processing in a system model-driven architecture

 ## Event-Driven Modelling

 Shows:

 - how a system responds to external and internal events
-- based on the assumption that a system has a finite number of states (stimuli may cause a transiton from a state to anoter)
+- based on the assumption that a system has a finite number of states (stimuli may cause a transition from a state to another)

 E.g.: **State Machine Models** (such as UML State Diagrams)